OXID-eSales/oxideshop-user-documentation/installation/new-installation/running-setup.rst

 -----------------------------
 The next step of the setup process allows you to adjust the directory settings and define the login data for the shop’s Admin panel.
 The directories are automatically detected and suggested during setup.
 In most cases, you don’t need to change anything.

-:guilabel:`Shop URL` |br|
+:guilabel:`Shop URL`
    Shows the URL under which your OXID eShop will be accessible.

-:guilabel:`Directory for OXID eShop` |br|
+:guilabel:`Directory for OXID eShop`
    Generates the internal path to the shop on the server.

-:guilabel:`Directory for temporary data` |br|
+:guilabel:`Directory for temporary data`
    Names the directory where the shop's temporary files, e.g. for Smarty or SEO cache, are stored.

 You will also need to enter the administrator's email address and password.
 You can use this data to log in to the Admin panel after the setup has been completed.
 Make sure to keep this login data in a safe place.